Slapstick of Another Kind: Release

-Reception
+Reception and legacy

 Gene Siskel and Roger Ebert panned the film in their show At the Movies.
 Siskel described it as "the single worst movie of 1984", saying it was shockingly bad, insensitive, cruel, boring, unfunny and cheaply made.
 He summed up by proposing that film encyclopedias "ought to have an entry called Bad Movie and the illustration ought to be a still photo from Slapstick of Another Kind...
 The best thing that could ever happen to this film is that it never be shown anywhere."
 Ebert concurred, describing the film as offensive, unsavory and painful.
-However, Siskel & Ebert did not mention the film on their "Worst of 1984" special show.

 In At Millennium's End: New Essays on the Work of Kurt Vonnegut, Kevin Alexander Boon said that the film "circumvents everything that is intelligent about Vonnegut's fiction" and that it is one of the worst adaptations of Vonnegut's work.

 Leonard Maltin praised the performances of Jerry Lewis and Samuel Fuller, but described the film as "appalling".

 Lewis was nominated for the Golden Raspberry Award for Worst Actor for his role in this film at the 5th Golden Raspberry Awards.

 Nathan Rabin, writing for The A.V.
 Club, called the film "a crass violation of everything Vonnegut stood for".

+The trailer for this film was featured in the 2020 compilation mixtape The Cult of AGFA Trailer Show.